Caleb598/Pixy/README.md

 - Scalability: Pixy is designed to take advantage of modern hardware and offers scalability options, allowing you to render on a single machine or distribute the workload across a network of computers for increased performance and faster render times.

-- Integration: Pixy provides extensive integration options with popular content creation tools, making it easy to incorporate the render engine into your existing workflow.
-Whether you're using industry-standard software like Maya, Blender, or 3ds Max, Pixy seamlessly integrates with these applications.

 ## Getting Started

 To get started with Pixy, follow these steps: